-The philosophies of osteopathic medicine and family medicine are inherently harmonious.
-Both seek to treat the whole person (body, mind, and spirit) while respecting the self-healing capacity of each individual.
-Osteopathic theory and practice is based on the core concept that alterations in physical structure affect physiologic functioning, and vice-versa.
-By addressing these physical alterations (ie somatic dysfunctions) Osteopathic Manipulative Treatment (OMT) aims to correct aberrant physiology.
-OMT is indicated in many common primary care clinical scenarios.
+The philosophies of osteopathic medicine and family medicine naturally align.
+Both emphasize treating the whole person—body, mind, and spirit—and honoring each individual’s capacity for self-healing.
+Osteopathic theory and practice rest on the core idea that changes in physical structure affect physiological function, and vice versa.
+By addressing these structural changes, or somatic dysfunctions, Osteopathic Manipulative Treatment (OMT) seeks to restore normal physiology.
+OMT is valuable in many common primary care scenarios.

-In Madison, we are pioneering MD resident education in OMT.
-Our rich, longitudinal elective curriculum, which involves hands-on labs, clinical preceptorship, readings, and online modules, prepares the motivated MD to integrate OMT into clinical practice, to the benefit of their patients and their community.
+At Madison, we are at the forefront of educating MD residents in OMT.
+Our robust longitudinal elective curriculum—featuring hands-on labs, clinical preceptorship, readings, and online modules—prepares motivated MDs to incorporate OMT into their clinical practice, benefiting both their patients and communities.

 Jared Dubey, DO instructing Lee Dresang, MD in osteopathic assessment of the pelvis.